 These plants prefer temperatures no lower than 60 F. (16 C.) with average indoor temps ranging between 70-72 F. (21-22 C.) being most favorable, but they can tolerate temps around 50-55 F. (10-13 C.).
 Keep Chinese evergreen plants away from drafts, which can cause browning of the foliage.

 Chinese Evergreen Care

 Caring for Chinese evergreen houseplants requires little effort when given the proper growing conditions.
 They enjoy moderate watering—not too much, not too little.
 Allow the plant to dry out some between watering.
 Overwatering will lead to root rot.

-As part of your Chinese evergreen care, you should fertilize older Chinese evergreens once or twice yearly.
-Use a water-soluble houseplant fertilizer.
+As part of your Chinese evergreen care, you should fertilize older Chinese evergreens once or twice yearly using a water-soluble houseplant fertilizer.

-If your Chinese evergreen plant becomes too large or leggy, you can give the plant a quick trim.
+If your Chinese evergreen plant becomes too large or leggy, give the plant a quick trim.
 It’s also possible to save cuttings during the process for propagating new plants.
 Cuttings root easily in water.

 Older plants will sometimes produce flowers reminiscent of calla or peace lilies.
 This occurs in spring to summer.
 Most people choose to cut the blooms prior to seed productions, though you may choose to keep them and try your hand at seed growing them.
 Keep in mind, however, that this will take much longer.

-To limit the accumulation of dust build-up, you should occasionally clean the leaves by wiping them down with a soft, damp rag or simply place them in the shower and allow them to air dry.
+To limit the accumulation of dust build-up, clean the leaves occasionally by wiping them down with a soft, damp rag or simply place them in the shower and allow them to air dry.